 - SPF - sunscreen with SPF 30 or greater that also includes antioxidants, and a beautifully formulated moisturizer with skin-restoring and skin-soothing ingredients.

 - Products - It can also help to add an antioxidant serum to your skin care routine as even normal skin still needs a robust amount of antioxidants to nourish and help keep it defended against the environment.

 I am sure you've noticed several common threads, on what causes us to have the skin type we do as well as the skincare routine we should follow.
-Ultimately having skincare routine is fundamental to maintaining and achieving clear, smooth trouble free skin.
-So its worth elaborating; never, ever go to bed with make-up on, always stay hydrated, follow a skincare routine, however complicated or simple, as long as it works for your skin and your lifestyle.
+Ultimately having a skincare routine is fundamental to maintaining and achieving clear, smooth trouble-free skin.
+So it's worth elaborating; never, ever go to bed with make-up on, always stay hydrated, follow a skincare routine, however complicated or simple, as long as it works for your skin and your lifestyle.

 Cheers to glowing skin!